automl-uprc/PyClust-Demo/README.md

 set of state-of-the art meta-features.

-- **Model Search**: Out of the box grid search implementation with easy to define parameter space in the graphical interface 46 Cluster validity indices as developed in the pyclustkit library.
+- **Model Search**: Out of the box grid search implementation with easy to define parameter space in the graphical interface 45 internal Cluster Validity Indices (CVIs) as developed in the pyclustkit library.

 PyClust is built as a Python library that can be installed through PyPI, but can also be used through a Gradio-based user interface and Docker image.